Project: Tri-fold Brochure (Collaborative)

 Special Requirements

-However, a copy of the brochure needs to be included in each group member's portfolio.
-The portfolio copy should be of a commercial caliber, clearly reproduced, and carefully folded.
-Outlets such as Kinko’s and Office Depot can provide the appropriate paper; two-sided, high-quality printing; and a crisp, professional fold.
+This project also has a special paper requirement: it must be printed on photographic stock or some other kind of paper that prevents "bleed through."
+The brochure should be of a commercial caliber, clearly reproduced, and carefully folded.
+Outlets such as FedEx Kinko’s or Office Depot can provide the appropriate paper; two-sided, high-quality printing; and a crisp, professional fold.
+Again, only a single brochure is required for the whole group..

 Collaborative Pitfalls